themsaid/ibis/readme.md

 ## Create eBooks with Markdown

 Ibis Next is an open-source tool developed for ebook creators who want to focus on content creation.
-Ibis Next supports writing in Markdown format and can generate ebooks in PDF or EPUB format.
+Ibis Next supports writing in Markdown format and can generate ebooks in PDF, EPUB or HTML format.
 The tool aims to simplify the ebook creation process, allowing the writers to concentrate on their content while providing functionality for converting it into polished ebooks efficiently.

 ### What is Ibis Next?